benfrick/docs-portfolio/src/doc/commerce/customization/builder-reference.md

 builderApi.setSizeType(sizeType)
 ```

+### shareDesign

+Description: Persists the current build and returns Promise that resolves to a metricId.
+Unlike [saveDesign](#savedesign), with `shareDesign` no validation is done on the build.

 ### showNotification

 Description: Causes the Builder to display a notification.
 It takes a message object consisting of the following properties: